eic/Singularity/OSX_installationguide.md

 Now you actually have Singularity v2.5.0 installed on the VM.
-Time to reboot it back up with some sPHENIX specific settings.
+Time to reboot it back up with some EIC specific settings.
 Type

 ```
 vagrant@vagrant:~$ exit